benza435/userDbTest/README.md

 ?
 Select the operations you want to permit on userdbtest Query, Mutation

-You can access the following resource attributes as environment variables from your Lambda function
+You can access the following resource attributes as environment variables from your Lambda function API_USERDBTEST_GRAPHQLAPIENDPOINTOUTPUT API_USERDBTEST_GRAPHQLAPIIDOUTPUT API_USERDBTEST_GRAPHQLAPIKEYOUTPUT
-        API_USERDBTEST_GRAPHQLAPIENDPOINTOUTPUT
-        API_USERDBTEST_GRAPHQLAPIIDOUTPUT
-	API_USERDBTEST_GRAPHQLAPIKEYOUTPUT
 ENV
 REGION
 ?
 Do you want to invoke this function on a recurring schedule?
 No ?
 Do you want to configure Lambda layers for this function?
 Yes ?
-Enter up to 5 existing Lambda layer ARNs (comma-separated): aborted here because it was full of shit
+Enter up to 5 existing Lambda layer ARNs (comma-separated):

-we are about to run `amplify add auth`
+### aborted here because it was full of shit

 `amplify add auth`
-  -choose manual config
+-manual configuration
+-first option

-Do you want to use the default authentication and security configuration?
-Manual configuration Select the authentication/authorization services that you want to use: User Sign-Up, Sign-In, connected with AWS IAM controls (Enables per-user Storage feature s for images or other content, Analytics, and more) Please provide a friendly name for your resource that will be used to label this category in the project: friendlyResource Please enter a name for your identity pool. friendlyResourceIdentityPool Allow unauthenticated logins?
+Please provide a friendly name for your resource that will be used to label this category in the project : userDbTestResource
+Please enter a name for your identity pool. userDbTestIdentityPool Allow unauthenticated logins?
 (Provides scoped down permissions that you can control via AWS IAM) No Do you want to enable 3rd party authentication providers in your identity pool?
-No Please provide a name for your user pool: friendlyResourceUserPool
+No Please provide a name for your user pool: userDbTestUserPool
 Warning: you will not be able to edit these selections.
 How do you want users to be able to sign in?
 Username Do you want to add User Pool Groups?
 Yes